DCVglobalnetwork/simpleStorageFoundry/README.md

 ## Do not share your private key! while uploading to Github leave empty space or XXXXXXXXXX

+# For real money and production use keystore encryption method of private key into a JSON format

+more information please read Foundry updates and https://eips.ethereum.org/EIPS/eip-2335

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**